crljhnmngs/Portfolio/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+That will cause the predeploy and deploy scripts defined in package.json to run.
+Then, the deploy script will push the contents of that folder to a new commit on the gh-pages branch of the GitHub repository, creating that branch if it doesn't already exist.

+> ```shell
+> $ npm run deploy -- -m "Deploy React app to GitHub Pages"
+> ```

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**